-(1) Physical punishment such as spanking, punching, paddling, shaking, biting, hair pulling, pinching, pushing, physical hitting inflicted in any manner upon the body or roughly handling a child.
+(1) Physical punishment such as spanking, punching, paddling, shaking, biting, spitting, hair pulling, pinching, pushing, physical hitting inflicted in any manner upon the body or roughly handling a child.

 (7) The denial of social, mental health or casework services, medical treatment, educational services or access to their guardian ad litem or attorney, probation officer, court appointed special advocate, placement worker or caseworker.

 (8) The deprivation of meals or any required snack.

 (9) The use or denial of any medication as a punishment or discipline.

 (10) The denial of visitation or communication rights with a child's family as a means of punishment or discipline.